HydrologicEngineeringCenter/hec-dss-python/Readme.md

 1. Clone this repository to your local machine.
 2. Place the appropriate `hecdss.dll` or `hecdss.so` file for your platform in the repository's root directory.

+## Contributing

+Contributions to this project are welcome!
+If you find any issues, have suggestions, or want to add new features, please open an issue or submit a pull request.